laempy/pyoints/README.md

 ### Installation

-Create a virtual environment `myenv` and add the newly build *Pyoints* package:
+Create a virtual environment `myenv` and add the newly build *Pyoints* package.

 ```
 conda create -n myenv /path/to/builded/package/pyoints-*-py*_*.tar.bz2 --use-local
 ```

+The correct package path can be found with `conda build . --output`.

 Finally install the package: